 How do periodic tenancies work?

-Periodic tenancies can sometimes cause some confusion for landlords and tenants, with both parties unsure what a periodic tenancy might mean or if it will even work for them.
+Periodic tenancies are a type of tenancy in England and Wales which can sometimes cause some confusion for landlords and new tenants, with both parties unsure what a periodic tenancy might mean or if it will even work for them.
 This article will explain what a periodic tenancy is and the correct procedures to follow.

 Periodic tenancies, also known as a rolling tenancy or rolling contract, run periodically, which means on a monthly basis or even week to week.
 Rent payments are made on a monthly basis or weekly basis, depending on the period of the tenancy that is decided between the landlord and the tenant.

 One of the reasons that periodic tenancies are sometimes favoured for landlords, and tenants alike, is that they are short running contracts which can be terminated easily and quickly by either party - unlike the fixed term tenancy.